Best Small Batch Christmas Cookie Recipes

 So although 1 dozen may not be enough for hosting, making several recipes as a whole is.

 And there is no obligation to host with a cookie tray!
+Make them to eat after your Christmas dinner for two.

 If you’re like me where you want to bake gingerbread cookies but don’t want to spend all day chilling, rolling, and cutting, make a half batch then get on with your day.